 With the increase in virtual teams, the role of the HR managers is given a new dimension.
 The traditional way of HR functioning is giving way to more complex and compassionate roles.
 The HR department has to put together policies and procedures for virtual workers, providing opportunities for e-learning and also enlighten the virtual leaders on cross-cultural functionalities and providing training on leadership styles.
 Last but not least, the HR department has to be their voice in the organization.
 Let’s take a look at the new roles of HR professionals.

 - Selection of virtual team and building teamwork- As a HR professional, one has to actively participate in the selection process of virtual team members.
 It is important to hire the right people and avoid hiring someone who is not focused on work in a normal work environment.
 It is also advisable not to include anyone who needs to be micromanaged.
 Hire someone who is more experienced working in a virtual environment.
 But remember, this comes at a cost higher than an inexperienced one.
-Building a virtual team is not an easy task.
+Building and leading virtual teams is not an easy task.
 As you do in the office environment, you should hold individual conversations and provide feedback.
 If team members are spread in various locations with different time zones, then you should hold a video conference at least once a week.
 Here is the chance for team members to hear what other members are doing.
 Members would feel that they are a part of a group.
 With team building come new solutions and suggestions, team members will start to work directly together which in turn will show an improving output.